Adi5423/Package_Noise/Readme.md

 cmake --build . --config Release
 ```

-if building first time, skip this step.
+If building first time, Skip this Step.
 if already built once and want to rebuild from scratch, run:
 ```
 cmake ..
 cmake --build . --clean-first
 ```

+Finally Run.

 ```
 NoiseExample.exe #or ./NoiseExample